BarryDigby/BarryDigby/README.md

 #### Bio
+- BSc Biotechnology (NUIG 2011-2015)
-BSc Biotechnology, MSc Biomedical Genomics & currently PhD in Genomic Data Science at National University of Ireland, Galway with the Ó Broin Lab.
+- MSc Biomedical Genomics (NUIG 2017-2018)
+- PhD in Genomic Data Science (NUIG 2019-Present)

+Currently a member of Dr. Pilib Ò Broin's lab at National University of Ireland, Galway.

 Research interests currently include clinical data analysis, development of reproducible bioinformatics pipelines via Docker/Singularity containerisation and nextflow scripting.
+Extracurricular interests include developing and delivering workshops on NGS data analysis.

 #### Research Project
 My thesis project is centered around the investigation of circularRNAs in castrate resistant prostate cancer (CRPC).
 Due to their stability and tissue specific expression, circRNAs are a promising candidate as a clinical biomarker which can be used to stratify patients response to enzalutamide - an anti-androgen used for the treatment of CRPC.
 Furthermore, circRNAs can help elucidate the mechanism of enzalutamide resistance (which affects ~30% patients) by investigating their role as miRNA sponges in the competing endogenous RNA network.